MenuToggle Menu

 [object Object]

-Enabling the Improved Formula Input Field in Labs allows you to identify whether a variable used inside a formula is local (can be used in the current scene only) or global (can be used in all scenes).
+Tip: by enabling the Improved Formula Input Field in Labs, you can quickly identify whether a variable used inside a formula is local, meaning it can be used in the active scene only, or global, meaning it can be used in all scenes.

 [object Object]

-• Layer properties — There are plenty of layer properties to access.
-Using these is usually the first step to making dynamic interactions.
+• Layer properties — Access a wide range of layer properties to bring your interactions to life.
+Mastering layer properties is the first step towards creating dynamic prototypes.

 Difference Between Formulas & Variables